Preparing Manuscripts

 Citations following direct quotations must include the page number(s) of the quote.

-In citing particular pages, chapters, or other elements (e.g., tables or appendices), a colon follows the date.
+In citing particular pages, chapters, or other elements (e.g., tables or figures), a colon follows the date.
 No space separates the colon and page number(s), but a space does precede other listed elements: (Jones 2018:25; Liu 2019: chap.
 1; Warren 2020: table 2).

 For works with two authors, use the full form of citation at all times.
 For three or more authors, use the first author’s surname followed by “et al.” for all citations.